matiascamiletti/SQLite-Simple-Android/readme.md

     public void onCreate() {
         super.onCreate();

-        if (SimpleDatabaseUtil.isFirstApplicationStart(this)) { // also may use  isFirstStartOnAppVersion with your version SQLiteSimple databaseSimple = new SQLiteSimple(this);
+        // also may use  isFirstStartOnAppVersion with your version if (SimpleDatabaseUtil.isFirstApplicationStart(this)) {
+            SQLiteSimple databaseSimple = new SQLiteSimple(this);
+            databaseSimple.create(Record.class);
-            databaseSimple.create(Record.class); // enumerate classes Class1.class, Class2.class, ...
+            // above need enumerate classes, for example:  Class1.class, ...
         }

     }